Motorcycle Insurance Minimum Requirements in Massachusetts

-When you settle on a motorcycle policy, your insurance provider will give you proof of insurance.
-If it is a newly acquired bike, you will need to have the provider fill out, stamp, and sign an RV-1 form (application) when you apply for registration.
+When you settle on a motorcycle insurance policy, your insurance provider will give you proof of insurance.
+If it is a newly acquired bike, you will need to have the provider fill out, stamp, and sign an TTLREG100 form (application) when you apply for registration.

 This proof provided by the insurance company will display the names of the insurer and the insured, as well as:

 - The effective and expiration dates of coverage.

 - A description of your motorcycle, including the identification number.

 - The limits of liability (or a document stating that your policy fulfills Massachusetts's minimum liability insurance requirement).